fanpu/website/_posts/2023-06-07-advanced-operating-systems-course-review.markdown

 cannot recommend this course enough to anyone who has the sufficient pre-requisites, which will allow them to truly appreciate the content in the class.

+# Who Is Suitable For The Class
+When I took the class, all the students were either Masters or Ph.D. students.
+However, strong undergraduates with sufficient systems background would also do well in the class.

 # Acknowledgements
 I would like to express my gratitude to [Albert